dredge-dev/dredge-dev.github.io/index.md

 # Extending Dredge

 The resources available in Dredge can be extended by users by creating a resource definition.
-The resource definition contains:
- * name of the resource
+The resource definition contains the name of the resource, the field definitions and the command definitions.
- * field definitions
- * command definitions

 The command definitions are abstract and need to be implemented by the resource provider.
 Workflows can be added to the Dredgefile in order to automate tasks across multiple resources.
+See [the docs](/docs) for more information.

 Dredge uses the following principles: